-Down the sweep of marble stairway lie the ground floor’s fewer chambers.
-The light-filled, vaulted ceilinged sculpture galleries include standouts by Bernini, Rodin, Degas, and Honoré Daumier, whose 36 small, bronze busts of French government administrators are highly amusing caricatures.
-Other galleries display decorative arts, prints and drawings, photographs, even Chinese porcelain.
+Down the sweep of marble stairway to the ground floor lie the West Building’s remaining galleries.
+The light-filled, vaulted-ceilinged sculpture galleries include standouts by Bernini, Rodin, Degas, and Honoré Daumier, whose 36 small bronze busts of French government administrators are highly amusing caricatures.
+Other galleries display decorative arts, prints and drawings, and photographs.

 At the center of the Sculpture Garden is an expansive pool, which turns into an ice rink in winter.
 The garden is famous for its summer Friday Jazz in the Garden series of concerts, which are free and draw a crowd.

 We have Andrew W. Mellon to thank for the museum.
-The financier/philanthropist, who served as ambassador to England (1932–1933), was so inspired by London’s National Gallery that he decided to give such a gift to his own country.
+The financier/philanthropist, who served as ambassador to England from 1932 to 1933, was so inspired by London’s National Gallery that he decided to give such a gift to his own country.
 The West Building opened in Washington, D.C., in 1941, the East Building in 1978, and the Sculpture Garden in 1999.